nipun21/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-It's a Python Beigner Smallest Game
+Rock Paper Scissors is a Python Beigner Smallest Game